 Both are delicious, but they aren't the same thing and aren't (usually) interchangeable in recipes.

 To make a delicious infused oil, you need to start with a delicious olive oil.
 But it doesn't need to be an extra-pricey bottle.

 Here's what I look for when olive oil shopping.

 Look for a bottle marked with a harvest date, not just an expiration date.
 Olive oil has the best flavor within 18 months of harvesting.

 Olive oil can go rancid when exposed to sunlight, so look for bottles that block light.
 Dark green olive oil bottles are better than clear glass bottles.

 I typically buy California Olive Ranch's olive oil, because it lists the harvest date, comes in a dark green bottle, is relatively affordable, and is easy to find.

 What's the Best Kind of Chili To Use?

 Any type of dried chili will work.

-That said, I would probably avoid using dollar-bin or extremely old chili flakes, which (likely) don’t have a ton of flavor.
+That said, I would probably avoid using dollar-bin or very old chili flakes, which (likely) don't have a ton of flavor.